 These are the best action-packed games for Android

-Death Road to Canada is probably my favorite mobile game of all time, so that gets a big recommendation from me.
+Death Road to Canada is probably one of my favorite mobile games, so that gets a big recommendation from me.
 There's a ton of customization (and randomization) available for creating your own characters, and each playthrough is unique in terms of the weapons and extra characters you'll run into on your journey through the zombie apocalypse up to Canada.